drao2/drao2.github.io/publications.md

 learning for path planning using deep inverse reinforcement learning,” Accepted for publication in The International Journal of Robotics Research, 2017

-  * C. Gur˘au, **D. Rao**, C. H. Tong, and I. Posner, “Learn from experience: Probabilistic prediction of perception performance to avoid failure,” Accepted for publication in The International Journal of Robotics Research, 2017
+  * C. Gurau, **D. Rao**, C. H. Tong, and I. Posner, “Learn from experience: Probabilistic prediction of perception performance to avoid failure,” Accepted for publication in The International Journal of Robotics Research, 2017